Some Background Stories Before We Dive In

 Document as you go.
 The home-setup.md knowledge base started as a necessity and became genuinely useful.
 When something breaks at 11pm and you can't remember your device IPs, you'll be glad you wrote it down.

-This is infrastructure, not a weekend project.
+This is a marathon, not a sprint.
 It took multiple sessions, several debugging rabbit holes, and a lot of "let me check the logs again."
-That's normal.
+But that's normal.
 It's supposed to take time.

 Final Thoughts